-As discussed earlier, NodeMCU is an open source IoT platform.
-There are different boards available with NodeMCU firmware such as Lolin, Wemos etc. NodeMCU has on chip SoC WiFi available with 12 GPIO and 11 usable GPIOs.
-NodeMCU comes with inbuilt Lua interpreter.
+As discussed earlier, NodeMCU is an open-source IoT platform.
+There are different boards available with NodeMCU firmware such as Lolin, Wemos, etc. NodeMCU has on-chip SoC WiFi available with 12 GPIO and 11 usable GPIOs.
+NodeMCU comes with an inbuilt Lua interpreter.
 We can also program NodeMCU with Arduino IDE.

-NodeMCU is around $3.5 board which can be used in IoT applications or as an development platform.
-It has one microUSB port which we can connect to the Laptop or PC for programming.
-It can be also progrramed by serialy, but in this tutorial, we are going to program it from microUSB serial port.
-Before Programming NodeMCU with Arduino IDE, we need to install NodeMCU board in Arduino IDE.
-So, let’s see the Steps to install NodeMCU board in Arduino IDE.
+NodeMCU costs around $3.5.
+It is used in various IoT applications.
+It has one micro-USB port which we can connect to the Laptop or PC for programming.
+In this tutorial, we are going to program it from a micro-USB serial port.
+Before Programming NodeMCU with Arduino IDE, we need to install the NodeMCU board in Arduino IDE.
+So, let’s see the Steps to install the NodeMCU board in Arduino IDE.

 Steps to Program NodeMCU

-The fisrt and foremost thing we will require to program this microcontroller is Arduino IDE.
-So, first we will install Arduino IDE.
-Depending on the OS you are using, install respected version of Arduino IDE.
+The first and foremost thing we will require to program this microcontroller is Arduino IDE.
+So, first, we will install the Arduino IDE.
+Depending on the OS you are using, install a respected version of Arduino IDE.
 You can download Arduino IDE from HERE.